Introducing your new Chief Inspector for Welwyn Hatfield

 Main article content

 The Welwyn Hatfield Community Safety Partnership* has a new Chief Inspector in post who brings with him decades of policing experience.

-CI Hussain, who joined the constabulary in 2007, will be responsible for overseeing a variety of teams including Intervention (who deal with 999 emergencies), the Local Crime Unit (a team of detectives investigating crimes), and the Safer Neighbourhood Team (who focus on fixing long- and short-term neighbourhood issues, including anti-social behaviour).
+Chief Inspector Pete Frost will be responsible for overseeing a variety of policing teams including Intervention (who deal with 999 emergencies), the Local Crime Unit (a team of detectives investigating crimes), and the Neighbourhood Policing Team (who focus on fixing long- and short-term neighbourhood issues, including anti-social behaviour).

 You can use our community voice platform ‘echo’ to let us know what you think we should be prioritising in your area.
 Your feedback will help towards shaping our local policing priorities, initiatives and campaigns.
-Visit the following and tell us your thoughts:
+Visit Echo (opens in a new window) and tell us your thoughts.